 “McCree!
 Come on, anybody?!”

-For what seemed like an eternity, only silence.
-Faintly from the bunker, a voice called out.
+For what seemed like an eternity, there was only silence.
+Faintly from the bunker, a voice called out to Sergeant Raines.

 “Sarge!
 Come quick!”

 The voice was coming from the bunker, and Raines could not quite catch whom the voice matched.
-He lifted himself on his good leg and began limping towards fellow life but stopped dead from the sound that came next.
+He lifted himself up on his good leg and began limping towards fellow life but stopped dead in his tracks from the sound that came next.

-Raines headed for the plane to find a gun with ammunition for the ambush, but the shambling bodies had gone into a full sprint, shoving each other away to try and get to him.
+Raines headed for the plane to find a gun with more ammunition for the ambush, but the shambling bodies had transitioned into a full sprint, shoving each other away to try and reach his position.
 Raines was forced deeper and deeper into the plane as the beasts piled into the tiny, cramped hole in the side of the wreckage.
-There was no route of escape and they pushed even further with each passing moment.
+There was no route of escape as they pushed even further inward like a wall of flesh.
 Raines ran his hand along the walls to find what he was looking for.
-Finally, a compartment where rations were held.
-Raines desperately scooped the weeks and weeks worth of rations out and stuffed himself inside.
+Finally, the compartment where rations were held was before him.
+Raines desperately scooped the weeks and weeks worth of rations out and stuffed himself inside the tiny compartment.
 He could barely fit his head in, being forced into the fetal position with his head in his lap.
-Raines shut the door in a panic and wedged the handle to keep it closed.
+Raines shut the door in a panic, dropping his Colt on the floor outside, and wedged the handle to keep the door closed.

 The sound of banging, crashing, groaning, and clawing were heard outside the compartment for the next hour.
 Raines had begun to panic internally from his claustrophobia, but his fear of the beasts that wished to reach him inside was far greater.
 Sweat and tears soaked the shaking man within the plane, trapped by an unknown evil.

 From within his prison the soldier heard the faint sounds of gunfire outside.
-Surely that was his squadmates.
-They could kill the things outside, and finally this hell could be over.
+Surely that was his squadmates coming to his rescue.
+They could kill the things outside, and finally this Hell could be over.
 Or at the very least the beasts would leave to find the shooters, and he could make a break for it.

 But the banging and screaming continued.
-Sergeant Raines stayed in that plane for 6 days before finding peace in death.
-He had water on him which lasted a short time, but the rations, only inches away from him, were beneath the feet of the dead, and thus, were nigh unobtainable.
-No one heard the screams of Raines' squad that night, except for the undead.
+Sergeant Raines stayed within the plane's rations compartment for 4 days before finding peace in death.
+He had water on his person which lasted a short time, but the rations, only inches away from him, were beneath the feet of the dead, and thus, were nigh unobtainable.
+His body was never recovered, and his squad's screams of terror were heard by no one else but the undead.